Friday, November 10, 2023

 Lucknow – Dhanachuli – Lucknow

-The entire list of bird species that I saw is as below, followed by the pics.
+Below is the list of all the bird species that I saw in Dhanachuli, followed by the pics.

 1. Ashy Drongo